Decoding the Appraisal Process

-Purchasing a house can be the biggest investment some people could ever make.
-Whether it's a main residence, an additional vacation property or a rental fixer upper, purchasing real property is a complex transaction that requires multiple parties to see it through.
+A home purchase can be the most important investment many of us could ever consider.
+It doesn't matter if a main residence, an additional vacation home or an investment, purchasing real property is a complex financial transaction that requires multiple people working in concert to see it through.

-The majority of the people involved are quite familiar.
-The most recognizable entity in the exchange is the real estate agent.
-Then, the mortgage company provides the financial capital necessary to finance the deal.
-And the title company sees to it that all details of the transaction are completed and that a clear title transfers from the seller to the buyer.
+Most people are familiar with the parties having a role in the transaction.
+The real estate agent is the most familiar entity in the transaction.
+Then, the mortgage company provides the financial capital necessary to fund the exchange.
+The title company ensures that all areas of the transaction are completed and that the title is clear to pass from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the value of the property is in line with the purchase price?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party makes sure the property is worth the amount being paid?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Shamrock Appraisals, Inc. will ensure, you as an interested party, are informed.

-Our first task at Shamrock Appraisals, Inc. is to inspect the property to determine its true status.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the house.
+Our first responsibility at Shamrock Appraisals, Inc. is to inspect the property to determine its true status.
+We must physically see features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed are there and are in the condition a typical person would expect them to be.
+To ensure the stated square footage has not been misrepresented and describe the layout of the house, the inspection often includes creating a sketch of the floorplan.
+Most importantly, we look for any obvious amenities - or defects - that would affect the value of the house.

-This is where the appraiser uses information on local construction costs, the cost of labor and other elements to ascertain how much it would cost to construct a property comparable to the one being appraised.
-This figure usually sets the upper limit on what a property would sell for.
+Here, the appraiser pulls information on local building costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
+This figure commonly sets the upper limit on what a property would sell for.
 The cost approach is also the least used predictor of value.

-Appraisers become very familiar with the subdivisions in which they appraise.
-They innately understand the value of certain features to the residents of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers get to know the neighborhoods in which they appraise.
+They innately understand the value of certain features to the homeowners of that area.
+Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the property at hand.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 • In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

-A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to putting a value on features of homes in Tuscaloosa and Tuscaloosa, Shamrock Appraisals, Inc. can't be beat.
-The sales comparison approach to value is usually given the most consideration when an appraisal is for a home exchange.
+This approach to value is typically given the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach